New Big Money Means BioCryst Pharmaceuticals Inc. (BCRX) Investors Could Reap Benefit

 BioCryst Pharmaceuticals Inc. (BCRX) Analyst Forecasts

-BioCryst Pharmaceuticals Inc. is expected to release its quarterly report on 05/12/2021 and quarterly earnings per share for the current quarter are estimated at -$0.25 with sales reaching $14.74M over the same period.The EPS is expected to grow by 4.00% this year, but quarterly earnings will post -42.30% year-over-year.
-Quarterly sales are estimated to shrink -62.90% in year-over-year returns.
+BioCryst Pharmaceuticals Inc. is expected to release its quarterly report on 05/12/2021 and quarterly earnings per share for the current quarter are estimated at -$0.28 with sales reaching $5.29M over the same period.The EPS is expected to grow by 4.00% this year, but quarterly earnings will post 232.40% year-over-year.

 BioCryst Pharmaceuticals Inc. (BCRX) Insider Activity